Michal-Atlas/DawnStorm/system/index.md

 **Load** - A character may only carry a reasonable number of minor items and up to their `Body` worth of major items.
 Major items being, staffs, swords, guns, tents and the like.
 Every item carried above this amount gives you a `-2 Body` on skill checks.
+If the item is made for a different size than you, it takes up +2 for every size between you and the item.

 ## Spellcasting